 LONDON, July 29 (Reuters) - The curse of the wet British summer struck the Olympic tennis competition on Sunday, when rain forced the closure of the roof over Wimbledon’s centre court on day two of the tournament.

-spectators dashing for cover and delayed the start of play on the outside courts, which are uncovered.
+After a sunny start to the day, a heavy downpour sent spectators dashing for cover and delayed the start of play on the outside courts, which are uncovered.